Huang-Hau-Shuan/Orbital25/milestone2.md

       - Uses `position: absolute` to manually place the window and enable dragging
       - Renders the app's React component from `app.appmeta.component`
-      - Optinally pass the props from `app.appmeta.props` to the app
+      - Optionally pass the props from `app.appmeta.props` to the app

 1. `src/renderer/simdesktop/Desktop.tsx`